Constitution

 Section II: Eligibility

-Section IV: General Elections
+Section III: General Elections

 Subsection A: Elections shall be held the Monday and Tuesday following publication of statements of intent, to allow for run-off elections as specified in Article VIII, Section IV, Subsection C.